jwang123/jwang123.github.io/_posts/2012-02-07-example-content.md

   the denominator is the squared distance of the point to the origin.
 For each observation, there are $n$ $\cos^{2}$ values corresponding to the $n$ components.
 The larger the cosine, the more important the component for the given observation.
 </p>

+### Visualizing PCA results

+When you have 20 dimensions, PCA results are a vomit of numbers, a headache to look at and an even bigger pain to make meaning out of.
+The power of data visualization lies in its ability **to reveal meaningful patterns**.
+This process is as much of an art as it is a science, so be patient and practice, practice, practice!

+Two of the most basic plots are the plot of **observations** and the plot of **variables**.

+- observations are represented by their *projections*, where the coordinates for each dimension is the projection of data onto that dimension
+    - significance:
+- variables are represented by their *correlations*, where the coordinates for each dimension is the correlation of the variable with that dimension
+    - significance:

+####Plotting correlations of the variables with the component

+- recall that the sum of squared correlation/loadings = 1.
+- if there are only two components, the two correlations (with the first and second components) of each variable can be used to plot the variable on a cartesian plane and all points would rest on the perimeter of a unit circle
+- but you will most likely need more than two components, in which case the variable will be positioned inside the unit circle.
+    - the closer a variable is to the perimeter, the more important those components are to explaining variance in that variable

+## Clustering gene expression data

+Two questions associated with clustering gene expression data are:

+- What similarity criterions to use for clustering?
+- How to use those criterions to cluster?

+In answering the first question, there are two common similarity measures: **Euclidean distance** and **Pearson correlation coefficient**.